pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 comments: true
 ---

+This is going to be the first of a series of posts related to [Apache Airflow](https://airflow.apache.org/).
+I've been writing and migrating a couple of small ETL jobs at work to Airflow and some of this information might be useful to someone facing similar problems.

+## Description

+In this first post, I'll discuss an approach to extract data from a Google Drive Spreadsheet and load it into a PostgreSQL database.

+For my specific requirement, an incremental update wasn't needed.
+So using a simple truncate table action before inserting the latest data was enough.

-## The problem
+## Scenario

 Imagine you have a table with sales that looks like this:

 ![Sales table]({{ "/assets/etl-drive-postgres/sales_table.png" | absolute_url }})

+You can see there's the primary key, a product id, the total amount of the sale and a timestamp.

-Now imagine that those sales still have to be closed by a sales person after they enter this table.
+Now imagine those sales still had to be closed by a sales person after they enter this table.

-One typical problem that can arise from this process, is that the status of the sale may be managed in a different source.
-For example an Excel sheet or in the case for this tutorial, on a Google spreadsheet.
+One typical problem that can arise from this process, is that the status of the sale may be managed on a different data source.
+Typically, companies will use some sort of CRM, but in some cases they might want to use something lighter if the operation isn't big enough yet.
+This could be and Excel sheet for example, or in the case for this tutorial, a Google Drive Spreadsheet.

-The spreadsheet could be something like:
+The spreadsheet might look something like this:

 ![Sales spreadsheet]({{ "/assets/etl-drive-postgres/spreadsheet.png" | absolute_url }})

+Here we have the sale's id associated to the sale's entry in the database, a status and some extra data we don't care about here.
-This way, every time a sale enters the database, maybe the sales team sees this new sale on some internal dashboard and adds it to this spreadsheet.
+This way, every time a sale enters the database, maybe the sales team sees it on some internal dashboard and adds it to this spreadsheet, or maybe some trigger function adds it automatically.
 Then, they reach out the client and update the status accordingly.

-This type of data integration is a very common problem inside companies.
-Luckily, we have several tools we could use to tackle this issue in an efficient and clean manner.
-This means, easy to monitor, easy to maintain and readable.

-## The solution
+Even if it isn't for something as important as a sale, the use of cloud-based documents it's increasing over time, and data integration tools support for them is becoming essential.

+## Using Python and Airflow

+The cool thing about tools like Airflow, is than even though they work in a lower level (lower than typical Data Integration tools), they are much more flexible when you need to write integration code for other platforms.
+You just need support for Python and you're done.
+Whereas with other tools, you might need special libraries and drivers, and if they're not available, good luck writing your own.

-There are several technologies out there that can help you solve this problem.
-In my case I chose [Airflow](https://airflow.apache.org/).
-So I'll show you how to write a simple Airflow DAG to extract the data from the spreadsheet to a csv file, filter the columns we need, and send it to a Postgres database.
+For this particular case we'll write a simple Airflow DAG to extract the data from the Spreadsheet to a csv file, filter the columns we need, and load it into our PostgreSQL database so we can join this new data with our original sales data for posterior reporting.

 ### Google Drive access

 In order to access the Google Drive API, we need to download a credentials file.
 You can follow the steps mentioned in the [official documentation](https://developers.google.com/drive/api/v3/quickstart/python).
 The process is pretty straightforward and you should end up with a `client_secret.json` file which is later used to authorize the first request.
 After that, another `credentials.json` file will be automatically downloaded and all the subsequent requests will use this file instead.

 Let's create a basic script to download our sheet as a csv file and to authorize the application.
-We can do that with the following snippet:
+We can do that with the following code:

 {% highlight python %}